 - WordPress Database Backup

 Most are free, some come with optional paid advanced versions with more features, and all are really easy to set up and use (note that some of these only are applicable for sites built on the Genesis framework).

 Akismet is a spam blocker and comes with most WordPress themes.
 It makes a huge difference when it comes to the amount of spam you receive (and if you have a blog, you will receive spam messages).
 In order to activate Akismet, you need an API key, which is a set of numbers that you get from WordPress.com.
 So even if you don’t want to set up a blog on WordPress.com, you need to go to their site and create an account.
 Akismet has free and paid plan options: personal, pro and enterprise.
 If you select personal, you choose the price, from nothing and up.
 If you go with $0, you’ll get a sad smiley face and just two boxes where you fill out your first and last name.
 Enter them and click on continue.
 A new window with your API key and instructions for what to do next opens.
 Go back to your blog and follow those instructions, and you are all set.
 If you select to pay something for the plugin, or go with the business plan, you will also need to enter credit card information in that first window.
 Install from Plugins page.

 Fanciest Author Box

 This is a great plugin that automatically creates those “about” boxes that you see at the end of the posts on this blog.
-There is a basic, free version called Fancier Author Box which has tabs for the author’s bio and latest posts, and a paid version called Fanciest Author Box, which also shows social media icons (and links to the author’s profile on each), provides automatic Google authorship verification, and comes with several other customization options as well.
-We use the “Fanciest box” on this blog; we love it and it’s a bargain at only $10. www.codecanyon.net
+There is a basic, free version called Fancier Author Box which has tabs for the author’s bio and latest posts, and a paid version called Fanciest Author Box, which also shows different social media sites and links to the author’s profile on each, provides automatic Google authorship verification, and comes with several other customization options as well.
+I use the “Fanciest box” on this blog, I love it and it’s a bargain at only $18.
+Fanciest Author Box

 Genesis Simple Edits